 Introduction to Perl not equal

-Perl, not equal operator is one of the string correlation administrators used to check for the correspondence of the two strings.
-It is utilized to check if the string to one side is string savvy not equivalent to the string to one side.
+Perl, not equal operator, is one of the string correlation administrators used to check for the correspondence of the two strings.
+It is utilized to check if the string to one side is string savvy, not equivalent to the string to one side.
 In Perl, the administrator figures out what activity is performed, autonomous of the sort of the operands.
 For instance, $s + $p is consistently a numeric expansion, and if $s or $p do not contain numbers, an endeavor is made to change them over to numbers first.
-This is as opposed to numerous other unique dialects, where the activity is controlled by the sort of the primary contention.
+This is as opposed to numerous other unique dialects, where the sort of primary contention controls the activity.

 Syntax: